Flavoured Naturalness: Stop-scharm mixing at the LHC

 After estimating the size of the current bounds on the stop-scharm mixing scenario, let us briefly outline how to test the set-up in a dedicated search.
 Above we have already pointed out the presence of the final state $t\bar c(c\bar t)+\EmissT$, which has previously been discussed in~\cite{Bartl:2010du}.

 We use \textsc{MadGraph 5}~\cite{Alwall:2011uj} to simulate the LO prediction for the cross section of $t\bar c(c\bar t)+\EmissT$, stemming from the decay of a mixed $\tilde c_R -\tilde t_R$ state.
 The result is shown in Fig.\ \ref{fig:tcMET} both for the $8\tev$ and the $14\tev$ runs of the LHC.
-We observe that a cross-sections of $100\,\text{fb}$ can be reached even at the $8\tev$ run of the LHC, provided a low mass $m_1\sim 400\gev$ and a close to maximal mixing angle.
+We observe that a cross-section of $100\,\text{fb}$ can be reached even at the $8\tev$ run of the LHC, provided a low mass $m_1\sim 400\gev$ and a close to maximal mixing angle.
 In a dedicated analysis of the data already on tape it should therefore be possible to derive relevant constraints on the $(c,m_1)$ parameter space.
 Needless to say, the $14\tev$ run will be still much more promising.
-From the right panel of Fig.\ \ref{fig:tcMET} it is clear that cross sections above $1\,\text{fb}$ can be reached even for masses above $1\tev$.
+From the right panel of Fig.\ \ref{fig:tcMET} it is clear that cross-sections above $1\,\text{fb}$ can be reached even for masses above $1\tev$.

-Since the $t\bar c(c\bar t)+\EmissT$ final state is rather unique, search strategies should ideally involve some mechanism to identify the quark flavours, in addition to a missing energy cut.
-Depending on the mass spectrum, the top quark might be boosted enough for a top tagging mechanism that makes use of the top jet substructure to become efficient \cite{Kaplan:2008ie,Almeida:2008tp,Ellis:2009me,Plehn:2010st,Rehermann:2010vq,Plehn:2011tf}.
+Since the $t\bar c(c\bar t)+\EmissT$ final state is rather unique, search strategies should ideally involve some mechanism to identify the quark flavours, in addition to {standard $H_T$ and missing energy cuts.
+While a detailed study is beyond the scope of this paper, we note that the latter cuts generally yield good discriminating power between SUSY signals and the SM background.} Depending on the mass spectrum, the top quark might be boosted enough for a top tagging mechanism that makes use of the top jet substructure to become efficient \cite{Kaplan:2008ie,Almeida:2008tp,Ellis:2009me,Plehn:2010st,Rehermann:2010vq,Plehn:2011tf}.
 In a less boosted scenario mass reconstruction of the hadronically decaying top or the requirement of a $b$-tagged jet and an isolated lepton from a semi-leptonic top are promising.
 It remains to be seen whether a charm tagging algorithm can help to extend the reach of the search.
 Note that charm tagging might be the only way to distinguish the effects of scharm-stop mixing in this channel from a possible mixing between the right-handed up and top squarks.
 Only if the gluino is light enough, the up squark pair production receives a significant enhancement from the up quark PDF, resulting in an enhanced cross section of the $t+\text{jet}+\EmissT$ signal.